SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 If a flight is canceled while you’re in the airport:

-- Work the phones and social media while you’re waiting in line.
+- Work the phones, social media and your airline’s app while you’re waiting in line.

 - If you can’t connect with domestic customer service, try the international lines.
 They may be available when domestic agents aren’t.

-- If you have travel insurance, inform them of your plight and get the travel assistance team involved.
-All BHTP plans come with 24/7 customer service, so they’re on-call and ready to help.
+- If you have travel insurance, inform them of your flight and get the travel-assistance team involved.
+All BHTP plans come with 24/7 customer service, so we’re ready to help.

-If it looks like you may be stranded for a while, consider buying a one-day pass to an airport lounge.
-The $50-$100 you might spend will be more than offset by the relative comfort of the lounge.
+- If you’re going to be stranded a while, consider buying a one-day pass to an airport lounge.
+The $100 you might spend will be more than offset by the relative comfort of the lounge.

-Pro Tip: Many travel credit cards include complimentary access to airport lounges worldwide.
+Pro Tip: Though access rules for some airport lounges have changed, many travel credit cards include complimentary access to airport lounges.

 Photo by Alice Donovan Rouse on Unsplash